Enhance international assignments with global mobility technology

 Organizations manage their expatriate workforce in a variety of ways.
 Many still follow the traditional manual process, in which HR enters and calculates data via Excel spreadsheets and word-processed templates, emailing files back and forth between managers and assignees to gather information and approvals.
 But of course, this approach is time-consuming and prone to error.

 Others are beginning to adopt piecemeal mobility technology without fully leveraging the power of a robust and integrated system.
 For example, they may retain some manual processes, or they may fail to connect their databases, calculators, employee websites and monitoring tools into a comprehensive suite that produces cohesive, aggregated data.

-When do organisations move from labour-intensive manual processes to swift and efficient technology?
-Outside of overarching digitalisation and transformation initiatives, change is often the catalyst for adopting mobility technology.
+When do organizations move from labor-intensive manual processes to swift and efficient technology?
+Outside of overarching digitalization and transformation initiatives, change is often the catalyst for adopting mobility technology.
 For example, the global assignment workload may begin to outweigh staff available to handle it.
 An acquisition can significantly expand the pool of international employees.
 Or a new leader may come on board, bringing with them a greater willingness to adopt technology to manage this important part of the workforce.

 Mobility technology trends